 Parents Legal Centres (PLCs) provide a free lawyer and an advocate to help parents address the social worker's concerns about their children's safety (child protection) early on.
 Together they can help find solutions that work for the family.
-This service is available to parents anytime after they're first contacted by the ministry or a delegated Aboriginal agency.
+This service is available to parents any time after the ministry or a delegated Aboriginal agency contacts them.

 The first PLC opened in 2015 in Vancouver.
 There are now eight locations to serve communities across BC.

 - information and advice on options for resolving child protection issues out of court,

 - legal advice and representation, where appropriate, through collaborative processes such as mediation and family case planning conferences,